Shahidul Islam (academic)

-Shahidul Islam is a Bangladesh Nationalist Party politician and the former Member of Parliament of Kushtia-2 from 1996 to 2006 for two terms.
+Shahidul Islam is a Bangladesh Nationalist Party politician and a two term member of parliament for Kushtia-2 from 1996 to 2006.
 He was known for filing cases and attacking journalists in Kushtia District.

 Career

-In 1981/6, Islam was removed from Bheramara College as lecturer after an investigation by the Deputy Commissioner found his High School Certificate to be forged.
+In 1981/6, Islam was removed from Bheramara College as lecturer after an investigation by the Deputy Commissioner found his high school certificate to be forged.
 In the 1980s, he joined the Bangladesh Nationalist Party.

 In 1991, he tried to get the Bangladesh Nationalist Party nomination for Kushtia-2 but failed.
 He got his wife, Selina Shahid, elected to parliament from a Bangladesh Nationalist Party women's reserved seat.

-Islam was elected to parliament from Kushtia-2 as a candidate of Bangladesh Nationalist Party in the February 1996 Bangladeshi general election which was boycotted by all other political parties.
+Islam was elected to parliament from Kushtia-2 as a candidate of the Bangladesh Nationalist Party in the February 1996 Bangladeshi general election which was boycotted by all other political parties.
 The previous Bangladesh Nationalist Party member of parliament, Abdur Rouf Choudhury, refused to participate in the election without any other party.

-Islam was elected to parliament from Kushtia-2 as a candidate of Bangladesh Nationalist Party in 1996.
+Islam was elected to parliament from Kushtia-2 as a candidate of the Bangladesh Nationalist Party in 1996.
 He received 64,389 votes while his nearest rival, Ahsan Habib Lincoln of Jatiya Party, received 40,106 votes.
 Sirajul Islam Siraj, chief of Gono Bahini, campaigned for him in the election and intimidated voters.
 After Siraj surrendered, Islam asked a Bangladesh Nationalist Party politician to take over the gang.

 Islam was elected to parliament from Kushtia-2 as a Bangladesh Nationalist Party candidate in 2001.
-He received 100,544 votes while his nearest rival, Mahbubul Alam Hanif of Awami League, received 87,734 votes.
+He received 100,544 votes while his nearest rival, Mahbubul Alam Hanif of the Awami League, received 87,734 votes.
 Purbo Banglar Communist Party (PBCP-ML) campaigned for him in the election.
-On 1 April 2001, his follower was arrested with a gun and a case was filed against him.
+On 1 April 2001, a follower of his was arrested with a gun and a case was filed against him.
 On 15 July 2001, three Awami League activists were murdered and a case was filed by Ismat Kadir Gamma against Islam but Bangladesh Police dropped his name from the case.

-In 2003, Islam's associate Khokon as well as other leaders of Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami threaten the local Ahmaddiya Muslim Community.
+In 2003, Islam's associate Khokon as well as other leaders of Bangladesh Nationalist Party and Bangladesh Jamaat-e-Islami threatened the local Ahmaddiya Muslim Community.

-In February 2004, Islam challenged a tender of Bangladesh Water Development Board awarded to Japanese company with the parliamentary sub-committee who found the tender process faulty.
+In February 2004, Islam challenged a tender of the Bangladesh Water Development Board awarded to Japanese company with the parliamentary sub-committee who found the tender process faulty.

 On 21 July 2005, seven journalists in Kushtia District filed a general diary alleging Islam was threatening them.